 Nearly four-fifths (78.2%) of children in paid employment are paid cash only, with very little difference between girls and boys in this respect A further 21.8% are paid in both cash and kind, while none are paid only in kind.
 Both adults' and children's responses suggest that boys tend to earn more than girls.
+In general, children working as employees receive no benefits.

-Of all children working as employees, 43.3% reported that they work overtime with pay and 9.8% that they work overtime without pay, while nearly half (46.9%) did not report overtime work.
+Of all children working as employees, 43.3% work overtime with pay and 9.8% work overtime without pay, while nearly half (46.9%) do not do overtime work.